LED & Contraindications

 Anti-Arrythmic | Amiodarone (Cordarone, Pacerone), Aratac | If YES, the treatment can be administered as long as the medication has not been taken within the last 5 days. |

-| Quinidine | If YES, and the client is currently on the medication it is at the discretion of the client as to whether they commence the treatment.
+| Quinidine | If YES, and the client is currently taking the medication, it is at the client's discretion whether to commence treatment.
 There is a 10/100 chance of a light reaction.
-If the client has stopped taking the medication for +5 days then the treatment can be administered. |
+If the client has not taken the medication for +5 days, the treatment can be administered. |

-Antibiotics | Fluoroquinolones: Ciprofloxacin (Cipro), Levofloxacin (Levaquin), Lomefloxacin (Maxaquin),Norfloxacin (Noroxin), Ofloxacin (Floxin) Tetracyclines: Demeclocycline (Declomycin), Doxycycline (Vibramycin), Minocycline (Minocin), Oxytetracycline (Terramycin) Others: Azithromycin (Zithromax), Capreomycin (Capastat), Ceftazidime (Fortaz),cycloserine (Seromycin),Metronidazole (Flagyl), nalidixic acid (NegGram), pyrazinamide, sulfamethoxazole/ trimethoprim (Bactrim) | If YES, the treatment can be administered as long as the medication has not been taken within the last 5 days. |
+Antibiotics | Fluoroquinolones: Ciprofloxacin (Cipro), Levofloxacin (Levaquin), Lomefloxacin (Maxaquin), Norfloxacin (Noroxin), Ofloxacin (Floxin) Tetracyclines: Demeclocycline (Declomycin), Doxycycline (Vibramycin), Minocycline (Minocin), Oxytetracycline (Terramycin) Others: Azithromycin (Zithromax), Capreomycin (Capastat), Ceftazidime (Fortaz), cycloserine (Seromycin), Metronidazole (Flagyl), nalidixic acid (NegGram), pyrazinamide, sulfamethoxazole/ trimethoprim (Bactrim) | If YES, the treatment can be administered as long as the medication has not been taken within the last 5 days. |

-Anti-Cancer | Bexarotene (Targretin), Capecitabine (Xeloda), Dacarbazine (DTIC), Epirubicin (Ellence), Fluorouracil (5-FU), Interferon alfa (Intron A, Alferon-N), Methotrexate (Mexate), Pentostatin (Nipent), Procarbazine (Matulane), Tretinoin, oral (Vesanoid), Vinblastine (Velban, Velbe) | If YES, and the client is currently on the medication it is at the discretion of the client as to whether they commence the treatment.
-There is between a 1 /100 and 5/100 chance of a light reaction.
-If the client has stopped taking the medication for +5 days then the treatment can be administered. |
+Anti-Cancer | Bexarotene (Targretin), Capecitabine (Xeloda), Dacarbazine (DTIC), Epirubicin (Ellence), Fluorouracil (5-FU), Interferon alfa (Intron A, Alferon-N), Methotrexate (Mexate), Pentostatin (Nipent), Procarbazine (Matulane), Tretinoin, oral (Vesanoid), Vinblastine (Velban, Velbe) | If YES, and the client is currently taking the medication, it is at the client's discretion whether to commence treatment.
+There is a 1/100 to 5/100 chance of a light reaction.
+If the client has not taken the medication for +5 days, the treatment can be administered. |

-Anticonvulsants | Carbamazepine (Tegretol), Felbamate (Felbatol), Gabapentin (Neurontin), Lamotrigine (Lamictal), Oxcarbazepine (Trileptal), Topiramate (Topamax), Valproic acid (Depakene) | If YES, and the client is currently on the medication it is at the discretion of the client as to whether they commence the treatment.
+Anticonvulsants | Carbamazepine (Tegretol), Felbamate (Felbatol), Gabapentin (Neurontin), Lamotrigine (Lamictal), Oxcarbazepine (Trileptal), Topiramate (Topamax), Valproic acid (Depakene) | If YES, and the client is currently taking the medication, it is at the client's discretion whether to commence treatment.
 There is a 1/100 chance of a light reaction.
-If the client has stopped taking the medication for +5 days then the treatment can be administered. |
+If the client has not taken the medication for +5 days, the treatment can be administered. |

-Antifungals | Flucytosine (Ancobon), Griseofulvin (Fulvicin, Gris-PEG), Terconazole (Terazol) Voriconazole (VFEND) | If YES, the treatment can be administered as long as the medication has not been taken within the last 5 days. |
+Antifungals | Flucytosine (Ancobon), Griseofulvin (Fulvicin, Gris-PEG), Terconazole (Terazol), Voriconazole (VFEND) | If YES, the treatment can be administered as long as the medication has not been taken within the last 5 days. |

 Antihistamines | Cetirizine (Zyrtec), Diphenhydramine (Benadryl), Loratadine (Claritin), Promethazine (Phenergan) | If YES, the treatment can be administered as long as the medication has not been taken within the last 5 days. |